 When asked by a woman what kind of government the Constitutional Convention had given the people, Benjamin Franklin famously quipped, “A republic, madam, if you can keep it.”
 The warning was meant seriously, because like all the Founders, Franklin was well aware of the dangers that faced republics.

-But there was another, more indirect route that could lead to the collapse of the Republic: The loss of virtue among the citizens.
+more indirect route that could lead to the collapse of the Republic: The

 Government and virtue